These Are 12 of the Most Beautiful White Sand Beaches in Europe

 © Juergen Wallstabe / Adobe Stock

 Corralejo Beach in Fuerteventura is the final beach on this list of white-sand beaches in Europe.
-Corralejo is a small town along the island’s north coast, famous for its tall sand dunes and glorious beaches.
-The beach is split into several areas and extends approximately 6 miles (10 kilometers).
+Corralejo is a small town along the island’s north coast, famous for its tall sand dunes and glorious shores.
+It is split into several areas and extends approximately 6 miles (10 kilometers).

-The beach’s southern end is a popular nudist spot, while the northern end is more family-friendly.
-At Corralejo, you can swim in the turquoise waters, rent a sun lounger and umbrella, walk the entire length of the beach, and relax at the beach bars.
-Other amenities at the beach include toilets, restaurants, and watersports centers.
+The coast’s southern end is a popular nudist spot, while the northern end is more family-friendly.
+At Corralejo, you can swim in the turquoise waters, rent a sun lounger and umbrella, walk the entire length of the coastline, and relax at the beach bars.
+Other amenities include toilets, restaurants, and watersports centers.

 Travel Tips